lunasec-io/lunasec/docs/pages/lunatrace/overview/introduction.md

 ## What is LunaTrace

-LunaTrace is an Open Source supply chain security platform that helps protect you against vulnerabilities in 3rd party dependencies like Log4Shell.

-LunaTrace provides best-in-class vulnerability detection with the lowest false positive rate of any Software Composition Analysis (SCA) tool available on the market today.

-It's free to get started with by adding our [Cloud-hosted GitHub App](https://lunatrace.lunasec.io) to your CI pipeline (takes 1-2 minutes).
-If you'd like to host it yourself, or just peek under the hood, you can view the [Source Code on GitHub](https://github.com/lunasec-io/lunasec).
+LunaTrace is an Open Source supply chain security and auditing tool.
+At its heart is a web console the tracks your projects and their dependencies, looking for vulnerabilities and other issues.
+This console is provided as a SAAS ([available here and currently for free](https://lunatrace.lunasec.io)) or you can deploy it and manage it yourself.

 ### What it scans

-LunaTrace connects to GitHub repositories and automatically scans all PRs as well as the main branch.
+LunaTrace connects to GitHub repositories.
+It automatically scans PRs as well as the main branch.

 ### What languages are supported

-Many languages are supported, however the most advanced features only support JavaScript (NPM) at the moment.
+Many languages are supported, however the most advanced features only support JavaScript at the moment.

 Enhanced
-dependency tree information, false positive elimination, and static analysis are currently JavaScript-only in our custom engine.
+dependency tree information, false positive elimination, and static analysis are currently JavaScript-only in our analysis engine.
 You will see this when enhanced analysis is enabled:

 ![enhanced analysis enabled](/img/enhanced-tree-data-icon.png)

 For other languages, LunaTrace is still able to list vulnerabilities at a level comparable to other vulnerability scanners.
-(Just without any "tree data" or static analysis functionality available.)

 ### What it outputs

 LunaTrace shows detected vulnerabilities in your project's dependencies in a clean, fast interface.
-It also displays which vulnerabilities the Static Analysis engine (SAST) determined are non-exploitable, thereby reducing the total number of "false positives" by up to 98%.
+It eliminates all the
+vulnerabilities it that can, based on situational information passed and our powerful analysis engine.

-You also will see when a vulnerability is only in your `dev` dependencies, why the vulnerable package was included, steps to patch, and any other information you will need to quickly dig in.
+You also will see when a vulnerability is only in your `dev` dependencies, why the vulnerable package was included in the dependency tree, steps to patch, and other information you need to make a quick decision about the vulnerability.

 ![a sample vuln](/img/vuln-result-hover.png)